Joke: A newscaster mistakenly assumes that wives in a Middle Eastern country now walk ahead of their husbands due to an advance in societal roles.

-Origins: We first spotted this particular version of a much older tale on the Internet in November, 2000.
+Origins: We first spotted this particular version of a much older tale on the Internet in November 2000.
+Needless to say, there was no such Barbara Walters report.
+What we have here is a joke that invokes

-During the Vietnam war, the story was presented as a joke about how the Vietnamese were handling the grim reality of living in a landmined country.
-In the early 1960s, the tale starred the Burmese who were said to be reacting to the threat of leftover WWII mines.
-During WWII our tale was told about British troops musing the change in the behavior of an unnamed desert people
+During the Vietnam war, this story about woman and land mines was presented as a joke about how the Vietnamese were handling the grim reality of living in a landmined country.
+Earlier in the 1960s versions of this tale starred the Burmese, who were said to be reacting to the threat of mines left behind by occupying Japanese forces in the course of World

-A joke heard in 1975 employs the same theme as the original sexist legend but places it in a different setting:
+A version of this joke from 1975 employs the same theme as the original but replaces its inherent sexism with racism:

 "Wow!" says the Canadian lad.
 "I guess what I heard about race relations down here was all wet — look at that fellow taking his black friend waterskiing."